State of M&A Data Rooms — Q1 2026 Read the report →

 For mining-finance funds specifically, see the mining solutions page for the full buy-side workflow walkthrough — including the pre-built buy-side data room template that ships with Peony Business.

-The same pattern repeats across every vertical where deal data composition has shifted from paper to raw data:
+The same pattern repeats across every vertical where deal data composition has shifted from paper to raw data.
+The full 7-vertical map:

-Architecture and engineering firms sharing project deliverables with developer clients routinely handle 50GB–200GB of BIM models, rendered visualizations, and construction documentation per project.
+4. Architecture, engineering, and construction (AEC): 50GB-200GB per project with BIM models, rendered visualizations, construction documentation, point-cloud surveys, LiDAR site captures.
 NDA-gated client access is increasingly required as projects involve confidential land deals, hospitality concepts, or healthcare facility designs.
 See architecture solutions.

 Independent sponsors and search funds running buy-side diligence on data-heavy targets (manufacturing, defense, healthcare, technology) face the same combination — large data volumes, NDA-gated external access, transparent flat pricing that fits a pre-fund budget.
 See independent sponsor capital raising.